-- Comprehensive Environmental Data System (CEDS): DEQ's system of record for environmental data.
-DEQ is converting the outdated legacy modules to an architecture that will enable integration among DEQ's enterprise applications and mobile/web deployments.
-DEQ used Agile iterative project development methodology to successfully deploy these system updates.
-The agency also constructed and implemented a governance structure to manage technology project development across the agency, including compliance with current Commonwealth IT security directives and policies. - Enterprise Content Management System (ECM): DEQ's repository for documents of record, implementing approved document retention.
+Comprehensive Environmental Data System (CEDS): DEQ's system of record for environmental data.
+DEQ is continuing to incorporate environmental program data into its system of record to ensure data integrity, deduplication and compliance with the Commonwealth IT security directives and policies.
+DEQ uses Agile iterative project development methodology to successfully deploy these system updates.
+The agency also uses business-led governance structure to manage technology project development across the agency based on agency need and alignment with its strategic goals.

+- Enterprise Content Management System (ECM): DEQ's repository for documents of record, implementing approved document retention.
 DEQ is upgrading the system to include single sign-on and enhanced ability to integrate seamlessly with the other enterprise applications. - Geographic Information System (GIS): Geospatial information across DEQ used for modeling, analysis, and public information.
-DEQ is developing a GIS strategic plan to ensure future efforts in this area are focused, cost effective, and continue to provide staff with time and cost saving tools. - Oracle E-Business Suite (eBiz): DEQ's transaction and reporting database for financials, human resources, purchasing, and project costing.
-DEQ continues to upgrade and enhance eBiz to meet technical support requirements and evolving business needs. - Twenty-four inspectors were equipped with iPads to capture technical and GPS data while inspecting underground petroleum storage tanks sites.
+DEQ continues to implement its GIS strategic plan to ensure future efforts in this area are focused, cost effective, and continue to provide staff with time and cost saving tools. - Oracle E-Business Suite (eBiz): DEQ's transaction and reporting database for financials, human resources, purchasing, and project costing.
+DEQ continues to upgrade and enhance eBiz to meet technical support requirements and evolving business needs.